As a united Benefice we have three churches in which regular services occur:

 All Saints, Handcross

 Originally built as a missional hall in 1885 All Saints was consecrated as a parish church in 1915.
 Over recent years, due to the change of the highway system, access has changed and become more of a challenge.
-All Saints is used regularly for Mustard Seed lunches, Spotlight Services and Evening Services and is also open Mon-Fri 9am-4pm.
-We are currently looking at ways to enhance the building.
+All Saints is used regularly for Mustard Seed lunches, Spotlight Services and Evening Services as well as a hub for our community pantry.
+We are working on plans to enhance the building.
 An informal Sunday evening service takes place most weeks at 6.30pm.